-If, at the time of the unit evaluation, a student has failed to complete 80 percent of the attempted units, they will be placed on Financial Aid Warning and will be notified of the failure to meet the requirements.
-That student will have one semester in which to improve this percentage.
-If, by the end of that semester, the student has not completed 80 percent of the cumulative attempted units, that student will have all financial aid suspended until such a time as they have met the requirement.
+If, at the time of the unit evaluation, a student has failed to complete 80 percent of his/her attempted units, he/she will be placed on Financial Aid Warning and will be notified of his/her failure to meet the requirements.
+That student will have one semester in which to improve his/her percentage.
+If, by the end of that semester, the student has not completed 80 percent of his/her cumulative attempted units, that student will have all financial aid suspended until such a time as he/she has met the requirement.
 The student may again apply for financial aid after requirements have been met.